hvsg/chip8/README.md

 ## Controls
 Valid keys are 0-9 (row or numpad) and A-F.
+Press ESC or close window to exit.

 ## Known Issues
-There may be some bugs since some parts of the specification are unclear and expected behaviour between test ROMs differ.
+- Some test ROMs expect different behaviour from the technical reference
-The buzzer audio seems to work on Linux but not Windows.
+- The buzzer audio seems to work on Linux but not Windows

-## Library Documentation
+## Library
-If needed the package can be built as a library.
+The package can be built as a library.
 To view documentation run `cargo doc --open`.

 ## Tests
-Tests are implemented for instructions with most significant 4-bits 0-C (up to Cxnn).
+Tests are implemented for instructions with most significant 4-bits in range 0-C (up to Cxnn).
 Run tests with `cargo test`.

 ## References
  - Cowgod's Chip-8 Technical Reference